Malesso, Guam

 Malesso' (formerly Merizo) is the southernmost village in the United States territory of Guam.
 Cocos Island (Chamorro: Islan Dåno) is a part of the municipality.
 The village's population has decreased since the island's 2010 census.

 Malesso' is the closest populated place in the United States to the equator.
+On August 18, 2021, the municipality place name was officially changed from Merizo to Malesso'.

 History

 During the first Spanish missionary efforts on Guam, Malesso' was the site of resistance encouraged by Choco, a Chinese resident of the village.
 The parish of Malesso' was the second established by the Spanish on Guam.
 A large population of Chamorros from the Mariana Islands were relocated to the village during Spanish rule.

 The village covers an area of 6 sqmi and is located on the shore below the volcanic hills of southern Guam.
 Places of interest for visitors include Merizo Bell Tower, Malesso' Kombento and Merizo Pier where ferries can be taken to Cocos Island (Guam) Resort.
 Several popular dive sites are located off the Malesso' coast.

 In August 2021, Gov. Lou Leon Guerrero signed a bill officially changing the name of the village from Merizo to Malesso'.